pivotal/docs-tap/service-bindings/about.hbs.md

-# Service Bindings
+# Overview of Service Bindings

-Service Bindings is a Tanzu Application Platform packages.
+This topic tells you about using Service Bindings in Tanzu Application Platform (commonly know as TAP).

+## Supported service binding specifications

 Service Bindings packages the [Service Binding for Kubernetes](https://servicebinding.io/) open source project.